 The typical male requires around 70 grams of protein a day, but baseball players require much more.
-According to Health24.com, elite athletes like baseball players should consume around 1.6 grams of protein per kilogram (2.2 pounds) of body weight per day.
+According to research, elite athletes like baseball players should consume around 1.6 grams of protein per kilogram (2.2 pounds) of body weight per day.

 An example of daily protein intake would be if a player weighed 70 kilograms or 154 pounds, he would need 112 grams of protein a day.
 Many baseball nutrition programs will argue that players should consume about one gram of protein for every pound of body weight.

 Make sure that you are consuming protein at a responsible level because there are some dangers associated with excessive intake such as the possibility of heart disease, certain types of cancer, kidney stones, kidney disease, and even liver damage.
 Just be responsible and none of these issues will ever occur.